ovh/docs/pages/platform/metrics/source_windows/guide.fr-fr.md

 ```

-Then configure telegraf to use the prometheus plugin:
+Then configure Telegraf to use the prometheus plugin:

 ```yaml
 [[inputs.prometheus]] # Add the prometheus input plugin: